 Employee connection is key, especially in times of change

 Participating in an employer recognition program such as Top Workplaces is one way to do that.
 The program starts with capturing feedback from those who know your organization best: your employees.
 The 24-item employee engagement survey gives your people the opportunity to voice what matters most about your culture.
-It also provides leaders with valuable insights on what’s really happening on the frontlines.
+It also provides leaders with valuable insights into what’s really happening on the frontlines.

 “In times of great change, it is more important than ever to maintain a connection among employees,” said Energage CEO Eric Rubino.
 “When you give your employees a voice, you come together to navigate challenges.
 Top Workplaces can be that positive outcome your company can rally around in the coming months to celebrate leadership and the importance of maintaining an employee-focused culture, even during challenging times.”